The Best Home Blood Pressure Monitors of 2026

 Ease of use

-We looked for blood pressure monitors that were simple to set up and use.
-We paid close attention to the instructions' clarity and whether the buttons were large and clearly labeled.
+We tested blood pressure monitors that were simple to set up and use.
+We paid close attention to the clarity of the instructions and to whether the buttons were large and clearly labeled.

 Accuracy